-The programme is professionally accredited by the NMC and achievement of the BSc (Hons) in Nursing normally indicates a student's Fitness to Practice and eligibility to enter the NMC professional register, permitting use of the title Registered Nurse.
+The programme is professionally accredited by the NMC and achievement of the BSc (Hons) Nursing/ Degree Apprenticeship normally indicates a student's Fitness to Practice and eligibility to enter the NMC professional register, permitting use of the title Registered Nurse.
 Almost all graduates go straight into nursing employment, locally, nationally and in some instances internationally in a wide range of healthcare settings.
 Students acknowledge that the programme improves their career prospects and future career aspiration.

-The most recent data for Nursing (2019), indicates 99.0% of leavers were in employment or further study, with 100% of leavers in employment, working in nursing roles.
-Many nurses are employed locally, with Worcestershire Acute Hospitals NHS Trust employing 42% and Wye Valley NHS Trust employing 10% of nursing leavers.
-Other employment destinations include, Worcestershire Health & Care Trust, 2gether NHS Trust, Gloucestershire Hospitals.
+The most recent graduate outcomes data for Nursing (2020/21 graduates) indicates 94% of leavers were in employment or further study, with 97% of leavers in employment in high skilled jobs.
+Many nurses are employed locally, including Worcestershire Acute Hospitals NHS Trust, Wye Valley NHS Trust, Herefordshire and Worcestershire Health & Care Trust, Dudley Hospitals NHS Foundation Trust, Gloucestershire Hospitals NHS Foundation Trust.

 A recent initiative to promote research careers, provides opportunity for student nurses to apply for a fast-track route to a research career, with successful applicants undertaking an additional five hours paid research related activity per week alongside their studies.
-The internship commences at the beginning of the second year, with the interns mentored by the Associate Professor of Nursing.
+The internship commences at the beginning of part two, with the interns mentored by the Associate Professor of Nursing.
 The aim is that on qualification after a short transition period, they will embark on a Masters in Research, with some progressing to doctoral level study.